raulmartinez1855/wolverines-capstone/README.md

       - `NEXT_PUBLIC_BACKEND_SERVER='http://127.0.0.1:5000/'`
     - `yarn install`
     - `yarn dev`
-  - The frontend server should be running on http://localhost:3000
 - backend: The backend web server of the project
   - Running the backend server:
     - `cd backend`